Enterprise Recon 2.4

-- Set OneDrive for Business as a Target Location.
+- Set OneDrive Business as a Target Location.

-- In the Select Locations section, select your OneDrive Target location and click Edit.
+- In the Select Locations section, select your OneDrive Business Target and click + Add New Location.

-In the Edit OneDrive Location dialog box, enter the Path to scan.
+In the OneDrive Details section, enter the Path to scan.
 Use the following syntax:

 Click on OneDrive Account Authorization and follow the on-screen instructions.
 Enter the Access Code obtained into the Access Code field.Each additional location requires you to generate a new Access Code for use with ER2.